Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Introduction

+The paper has two main parts.
+The first part (Sections~\ref{sec:precursors}-\ref{sec:convexity}) sets the framework.
+The second part (Sections~\ref{sec:entropy}-\ref{sec:cross}) deduces consequences.
+The paper concludes with three sections on proposed extensions and discussion.
 We begin in Section~\ref{sec:precursors} by reviewing precursors of using thermodynamics in economics.
 We restrict attention in this paper to exchange economies, reviewed briefly in Section~\ref{sec:exchange}.
-In Sections~\ref{sec:eqm}-\ref{sec:extensivity} we state our main assumptions and their justifications.
+In Sections~\ref{sec:eqm}-\ref{sec:convexity} we state our main assumptions and their justifications.
 In Section~\ref{sec:entropy} we deduce the existence of an entropy function for economies and the all-important second law of non-decrease of entropy.
-We compute the entropy for a simple example in Section~\ref{sec:toy} and Appendix~\ref{app:CDentropy}.
-After stating a few technical assumptions in Section~\ref{sec:convexity}, we deduce existence of a temperature function for economies and its relation to financial equilibrium in Section~\ref{sec:temperature}.
+We illustrate the theory with a concrete, and micro-founded, toy economy in Section~\ref{sec:toy}.
+We check that this toy economy fits with the axioms in Appendix~\ref{app:axioms}, and the entropy of this economy is computed at the micro-level in Section~\ref{sec:toy} and Appendix~\ref{app:CDentropy}.
+It is reassuring that the study of the toy economy allows us to confirm that the account given by thermal macroeconomics aligns with what is predicted from micro-foundations where the micro-foundations are sufficiently simple that they can be analysed directly.
+We deduce existence of a temperature function for economies and its relation to financial equilibrium in Section~\ref{sec:temperature}.
 A subsidiary concept of money capacity is introduced in Section~\ref{sec:moneycap} and its significance described.
-In Section~\ref{sec:price} we deduce the existence of a market price for each good, via a concept of ``value'' of a good, and a key relation for reversible trade.
+In Section~\ref{sec:price} we deduce the existence of a market price for each good, via a concept of ``value'' of a good, and obtain a key relation for reversible trade.
 In Section~\ref{sec:puremoney} we introduce the concept of ``pure money'' and discuss some of its consequences.
-Section~\ref{sec:thermometer} proposes a way to measure the temperature of an economy.
+Section~\ref{sec:thermometer} proposes a way to measure the temperature of an economy and other quantities, in particular setting out how one could measure its entropy.
 Section~\ref{sec:Price differences} discusses the natural way to make money from price differences between two economies.
 Section~\ref{sec:Carnot} describes the less intuitive way to make money out of the temperature ratio between two economies.
-Section~\ref{sec:trade} gives quantitative conditions for trade and highlights the significance of mutually beneficial trades, which increase the entropy of all parties.
+Section~\ref{sec:trade} gives quantitative conditions for trade, highlights the significance of mutually beneficial trades (which increase the entropy of all parties), and explains how to extract the maximum amount of money from a pair of economies.
 Section~\ref{sec:cross} derives relations between various partial derivatives, based on the existence and concavity of entropy.
 Section~\ref{sec:further} raises some further issues for exchange economies.
 Section~\ref{sec:future} discusses potential directions for development of the theory beyond exchange economies.
 The paper concludes with a summary and conclusions in Section~\ref{sec:conc}.